 We had made a time and materials agreement rather than a fixed price quote.
 To offset some of the cost, I took several weeks off work to be the second pair of hands on the job mainly doing the grunt work that would normally be done by a labourer.
 Although I didn’t know it at the time, both of these factors would be crucial in getting a great outcome.

 As it was just myself and the builder, the pace of construction was fairly relaxed.
 This also turned out to be a crucial factor.
 It meant that design could happen as we went.
 Because everything was stripped back to the frame, we were free to consider a wider range of possibilities as we had the ability to modify the frame where necessary, for example to fit in a larger window.
-I ended up buying quite a lot of the materials as went.
+I ended up buying quite a lot of the materials as we went.
 Among other great finds was a wonderful old kitchen bench that was being thrown out of a very expensive house in Brighton.
-That’s now the kitchen bench in the house.

 A great example of this ongoing design process was the front door.
 Originally it had been in the middle of the house at the front.
 I thought it would be better to have it on the side of the house coming straight off the driveway.
 But that required a bit of extra work to firm up the frame on the side of the house.
 The builder and I discussed several different options each with their own pros and cons.